Remote Electrical Tilt Optimization via Safe Reinforcement Learning: Introduction

 Safe Reinforcement Learning (SRL) aims at solving RL problems in which a minimum performance level must be guaranteed during learning and deployment.
 Recently, there have been many attempts in the field of SRL to design safe RL algorithms.
-We refer the interested reader to \cite{Garcia2015} for a complete survey on SRL \cite{Garcia2015}.
-We focus on SRL methods falling in the domain of \textit{Offline RL} \cite{Lange2012BatchLearning, Thomas2015HighImprovement, Laroche2019SafeBootstrapping}, in which the goal is to devise an optimal policy from offline data, without further interaction with the real environment.
+We refer the interested reader to \cite{Garcia2015} for a complete survey on SRL.
+In particular, we focus on SRL methods falling in the domain of \textit{Offline RL} \cite{Lange2012BatchLearning, Thomas2015HighImprovement, Laroche2019SafeBootstrapping}, in which the goal is to devise an optimal policy from offline data, without further interaction with the real environment.
 The dataset is collected by a \textit{baseline policy}, considered to be safe and sub-optimal.
+There exist a limited amount of work dealing with SRL for RET optimization.
+The authors of \cite{Vannella20} apply an off-policy Contextual (CB) formulation to learn a RET policy completely offline from real-world network data.
+However, the CB formulation imposes severe approximations to the RET optimization model, and the off-policy learning performance is highly susceptible to the data quality.
+In \cite{Vairamuth20}, the author consider an SRL method based on the use of an actor-critic model executing actions for which the probability is $\varepsilon$-close to the actions of a safe baseline policy.
+This method may be excessively conservative if the safety threshold $\varepsilon$ is not correctly tuned, and it does not have convergence guarantees.

 In this work, we formulate the RET optimization problem in the SRL framework and apply an SRL method to devise a safe downtilt update policy.
 In particular, we leverage a recent Offline RL method, namely Safe Policy Improvement with Baseline Bootstrapping (SPIBB) \cite{Laroche2019SafeBootstrapping}, in order to learn a policy having performance improvement guarantees over a baseline policy.
 We empirically evaluate the SRL approach to RET optimization for different types of baseline policies and over different worst-case scenarios.
-The outcomes of the experiments show that the proposed approach is able to learn a safe and improved downtilt update policy, providing a higher degree of reliability and potential for real-world network deployment.
+The outcomes of our experiments show that the proposed SRL approach is able to learn a safe and improved downtilt update policy, providing a higher degree of reliability and potential for real-world network deployment.

-The remainder of the paper is organized as follows: section \ref{sec:related_works} reviews related works for RET optimization, highlighting the lack of safety of RL methods and the shortcomings of SRL methods.
-Section \ref{sec:background} introduces the system model for RET optimization, and the background on RL and SRL.
-Section \ref{sec:RET_safe} introduce the RET optimization problem formulation as an SRL problem and illustrates the use of SPIBB for RET optimization.
-Section \ref{sec:experiments} presents the experimental setup, the evaluation methodology, reports the results of the experiments.
-Finally, Section \ref{sec:conclusions} contains our concluding thoughts.